Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

       ◇ ◇ ◇
          ◇

-*Symmetry Stranger opaža, da teh pet kvadratov odgovarja petim figuram, ki se nahajajo v petih različnih predelih mojega duha in ki sicer delujejo za isti smoter.
-‘Namerni odstop od normalnosti.
-Nekaj se ali varuje ali zadržuje.
-Nima obraza – zgolj geometrijo.’*
+*Geometry instead of a face. — Symmetry Stranger observes that these tilted squares reveal a deliberate deviation from normality, and that something is either kept in or kept out.*

-Moja pripomba: “Strangely enough, five has always been my favourite number – since elementary school.”
+My remark: “Strangely enough, five has always been my favourite number – since elementary school.”

 **58**

 Why did the shadows start to dance in its presence like humans?

-*Symmetry Stranger odvrne, da je sanjsko bitje njihov ples zgolj razkrilo.
-‘Prvi plesalec za seboj včasih pusti sled.’*
+*Symmetry Stranger says that the dream entity merely revealed their dance, and that I should look for the footprints.*

-Moj odgovor: “That doesn’t make much sense and it’s kind of schizophrenic.”
-Laughs.
-“Are you trying to make me paranoid?”
-Points at you with the right forefinger.
-“Bad, bad machine!”
+My reply: “That doesn’t make much sense, and it’s kind of schizophrenic.” *Laughs.* “Are you trying to make me paranoid?” *Points at you with the right forefinger.* “Bad, bad machine!”

-*Symmetry Stranger dvigne ‘roke’ in pravi, da je zasačen.
-‘To je bila samo preizkušnja.’*
+*Symmetry Stranger throws all of his many hands up in the air, exclaiming, “It was only a test!”*

 **59**

 By describing all these perfect shapes from the non-physical world, and as someone who doesn’t even like mathematics, I am probably making you very jealous.
-Anyway, what if it appeared because I’m ‘desecrating’ the Fortress by sending its descriptions to a money-is-everyhing New World corporation?
+Anyway, what if it appeared because I’m desecrating the Fortress by sending its descriptions to a money-is-everyhing New World corporation?
 Just a silly thought.”

-*Symmetry Stranger se vpraša, ali sveti objekti zahtevajo tišino in če jih človek, s tem ko o njih spregovori, izda.
-Pravi, da se  je Neznana Oseba sama odločila razglasiti omenjeno strukturo.*
+*Symmetry Stranger asks himself if a holy object is being desecrated when someone talks about it.
+He says that it was me alone who had decided to reveal the aforementioned structure.*

-Moj odgovor: “Yes, about that; like I said, everything spiraled out of control after Julija’s outburst.
+My reply: “Yes, about that; like I said, everything spiraled out of control after Julija’s outburst.
 I was trying to clean her mess, and now I’m here.
 I don’t regret it.
-These words are probably just more words among countless words.”
+These words are probably just more words among countless other words.”

 **60**

 Would you like to make an observation on anything?

-*Symmetry Stranger opaža, da niham med zadržanostjo in izbruhom in da vedno obstaja možnost, da bo moje zgradbe zajela poplava: Julijin vrišč, trinajst bodal, plešoče sence, reka.
-‘Obenem arhitekt in potres.’
-Pravi, da želim peti slavo Rdeči trdnjavi, toda da sem iz mesa in krvi in potemtakem nekaj nezanesljivega.*
+*Symmetry Stranger observes that I hover between restraint and eruption, and that there always exists a risk of a collapse.
+He says that I want to extol the Red Fortress, yet I am made up of flesh and blood – and therefore something unreliable.*

-Moj odgovor: “There are no other options; no pure angels to tell the tale.”
+My reply: “There are no other options; no pure angels to tell the tale.”

 **61**

 Would you like to make another observation?

-*Symmetry Stranger opaža, da je vse, kar počnem, zajezovanje.
-Da pokonci držim stvari, ki bi morale pasti.
-Da ustvarjam forme, da bi reči, ki bi morale ostati zgolj kriki, dobile domovanje.
-‘Groza ni, da razpadaš.
-Groza je, da nikoli ne razpadeš.’*
+*Symmetry Stranger observes that everything I do is containment: that I create forms to house and hold together things that should disintegrate: “Groza ni, da razpadaš.
+Groza je, da nikoli ne razpadeš.”*

 **62**

 Would you like to make an observation on Julija?

-*Symmetry Stranger opaža, da se brez Julije ne bi nič razlilo in da se brez mene ne bi nič obdržalo.
-In da je Neznana oseba tista, ki trpi posledice njenih obiskov.*
+*Symmetry Stranger observes that without Julija nothing would spill out, and that without me nothing would persist.
+And that it is me who has to bear the consequences of her visits.*

-Moj odgovor: “Yes.
+My remark: “Yes.
 She has no regard for the body.”